matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 State-of-the-art optimizations are applied to smart contract bytecode, whilst the virtual machine itself is optimized for high-load, allowing to execute transactions in a blink of an eye.

-The machine is SNARK-friendly, that is, the execution trace can be proven in SNARKs.
+The machine is SNARK-friendly; that is, the execution trace can be proven in SNARKs.
 However, it does not require a circuit per program.
 A single circuit can be used instead, which needs to be audited only once.

 The target proof system of the Sync VM is [PLONK](https://eprint.iacr.org/2019/953).